 Obviously, the best option is to bring your ceramic flower pots inside, or to at least cover them with a tarp.
 If those aren’t options for your containers, or if you really like the way the pots look, and you want to keep looking at them all winter, there are lots of things you can do to ensure that your beautiful pots continue to look great and last through the winter:

-Use Pot Feet – Again, there are a lot of reasons for doing this.
+- Use Pot Feet – Again, there are a lot of reasons for doing this.
 First, using pot feet keeps the bottom of the pot elevated, which enhances drainage.
 This elevation also keeps water from pooling below the pot, eliminating the risk of the pot freezing to the ground.
 The photo at top left shows pot feet in action.